 Most individuals are familiar with what spousal maintenance is in divorce (previously referred to as alimony in many states).
-Most understand the concept and the purpose behind it to provide for one spouse is unable to provide for their reasonable needs after divorce.
+Most understand the concept and the purpose behind it to provide for one spouse is unable to provide for their reasonable needs after a divorce.

 Many, however, are unfamiliar with the concept of rehabilitative spousal maintenance.
 Rehabilitative spousal maintenance is where one party needs time to get on their feet.
 They do not need spousal maintenance on an indefinite or permanent basis.
 But they need it for some time period while they get back in the workforce, complete their education, etc.